Why did you purchase your last car? Or your last home? Or the shoes you are wearing right now? Or even the coffee you stopped for on the way to work?

 It typically comes down to one simple motivating factor: The desire to improve one’s life.
 Whenever you make a purchase decision – either in business or in your personal life – you do so in the hope of creating a better existence.

 Your customer is no different.
-If you are tasked with selling a product or service (and really, who isn’t?) you absolutely must understand the way your customer will make their purchase decision.
+If you are tasked with selling a product or service (and really, who isn’t?) you absolutely must understand the way your Customer Experience will make their purchase decision.

 Contemporary theories suggest that every purchase decision rests on three key factors.